 - Providing language interpretation of meetings where appropriate;

-- Utilizing video teleconferencing to conduct educational training;
+- Utilizing video teleconferencing to conduct educational training, and video record workshops to make them available online;

 - A revised UE Leadership Guide;

-- Leadership development of women, people of color, LGBTQ+ members, young workers, and members with disabilities;
+- Commit to leadership development of women, people of color, LGBTQ+ members, young workers, members with disabilities, and workers of other nationalities;

-- Classes to introduce new members to the union, explaining policies, structure, and collective bargaining agreements;
+- Conduct classes to introduce new members to the union, explaining policies, structure, and collective bargaining agreements;

 - Seek the right to conduct union orientation for new hires during work time;

-- Establishing websites, using social media, and union bulletin boards;
+- Establish websites, use social media, and regularly update union bulletin boards;

-- Negotiating employer-paid lost time for members to attend training and educational events;
+- Negotiate employer-paid lost time for members to attend training and educational events;